Ukraine in the Junior Eurovision Song Contest 2023: Final

 The final took place on 1 October 2023, and was hosted by Timur Miroshnychenko and Anna Tulieva in Kyiv.
 The show was broadcast on Suspilne Kultura as well as online via Suspilne's Facebook and YouTube channels.
-The results were determined by a combination of jury and public vote via the Diia e-governance app.
 In addition to the performances of the competing entries, Demchuk performed "Vichnist", Alyona Alyona performed "Ne vtratymo zv'yazok", Jerry Heil performed a medley of her songs and Zlata Dziunka performed "Nezlamna (Unbreakable)" as the interval acts.